 High prices and issues with stability, performance and security seem to have resulted in Microsoft pulling the plug

 Last week, Microsoft announced they would “deliver cloud services from new data centres in Germany” to “meet evolving customer needs”.
-What they were saying is: their collaboration with Deutsche Telekom, which was providing customers Microsoft cloud services under strict German jurisdiction, is shutting down.
+What they were saying is: their collaboration with Deutsche Telekom, which was providing customers Microsoft cloud services (including Office365) under strict German jurisdiction, is shutting down.
 Customers can no longer sign up and the system is only maintained with security updates – for improvements and new features, look somewhere else.

 What does this mean?